clux/tub/README.md

 Any arguments passed to `tub` is passed directly through to `tap`, with the sole exception of `-a` or `--all`, which causes the output from `tub` to be additionally piped to `process.stdout` to provide go-along feedback as the tests run.

-This provides a nice and short output for `tap` that quickly shows the failed tests.
+This provides a nice alternative to the traditional `tap` output that focuses on the failed tests:
-The full output looks like this:

 ```
 $ tub test/*.js --all